napari/docs/docs/developers/contributing/testing.md

 #### Use tox to create an environment for debugging

-The `tox` provides a convenient way to create a virtual environment for debugging.
+`tox` provides a convenient way to create a virtual environment for debugging via the `devenv` command.
-You can use `devenv` command to create a virtual environment for debugging.
 For example, to create a virtual environment for debugging using Python 3.13 and pyqt6, enter:

 ```sh